-The Diversity Committee’s Task Force on Research aims to encourage diversity among the pool of department researchers, as well as research that addresses important topics relating to the diversity of individuals in human populations.
-The task force meets these objectives by highlighting the best examples of both researchers and research, highlighting relevant funding opportunities (including minority supplements for existing R01 grants), and providing resources to facilitate the inclusion of diversity in existing projects.
+The Diversity Committee’s Research Subcommittee aims to encourage diversity among the pool of department researchers, as well as research that addresses important topics relating to the diversity of individuals in human populations.
+The subcommittee meets these objectives by highlighting the best examples of both researchers and research, highlighting relevant funding opportunities (including minority supplements for existing R01 grants), and providing resources to facilitate the inclusion of diversity in existing projects.

-The UCSF Department of Psychiatry and Behavioral Sciences’ annual Minority Mentoring Award was established to recognize excellence in research mentorship of departmental trainees who are underrepresented minorities in the psychiatric and biobehavioral research fields.
-Our nomination cycle for this year's award has concluded and nominations will open for next year's award in early 2021.
+The UCSF Department of Psychiatry and Behavioral Sciences Underrepresented Minority (URM) Research Mentoring Award was established to recognize excellence in research mentorship of departmental trainees who are underrepresented minorities in medicine, including psychiatric and biobehavioral research fields.

 National grants for women and minority trainees